danielgesua/HyperKyube/README.md

     **NOTE:** While we have no reason to expect any incompatibilities, HyperKyube has not yet been tested for MacOS or other Apple OS's.
 Please let us know if you experience any issues.

 This should open the gui window.

-Remember: To get started editing box files you'll need a test image in .tiff format, and an LSTM box file created as described above.
+Remember: To get started editing box files you'll need a test image in .tiff format and you'll need an lstmbox file.
+This can be created using tesseract on the CLI or you can create one using our GUI as described below.

-## Editing the LSTM Box files.
+## Editing the LSTM Boxfiles.
 HyperKyube is very simple and intuitive, but here's the controls in a nutshell.

+### Creating LSTM Boxfiles from Unprocessed TIFF Images:
+HyperKyube can use PyTesseract to make a box file directly from a TIFF image.
+Just go to the main menu bar and click file->"Make Boxfile From Image..." then select a TIFF image.

+It should then automaticaly open the box file to allow for editing.

 ### Opening Files:
-To open the box file for editing simply file->open from the main menu or press Ctrl + O, then select the file.
+To open a pre-existing box file for editing simply file->open from the main menu or press Ctrl + O, then select the file.

 The image should appear with boxes arround each item of identified text.